 Furthermore, as our picture clearly shows, instead of itemizing the tipping suggestions in a rationally systematic order (greatest to least or vice versa) many restaurants have resorted to putting a larger figure — in this case 18% — first, which coincidentally could lead a customer to believe that the other numbers are higher.

-Clark.com reader Dave also sent me this astute observation: “I’ve noticed at many restaurants that if you split the bill with friends and each get a receipt, the suggested tip is still based on the total— not just your part.
-This leads many people to tip for the whole table, and the server gets a significant amount more than they would if they had left it on one bill.”
+Clark.com reader Dave made this observation: “I’ve noticed at many restaurants that if you split the bill with friends and each get a receipt, the suggested tip is still based on the total— not just your part.
+This leads many people to tip for the whole table.”

 Here’s Clark’s motto when it comes to restaurant tipping

-Just for emphasis, servers need to be paid more, but at the same time, the restaurant industry’s tactics may cause patrons to scrutinize not only their food tabs, but the help.
+For emphasis, servers need to be paid more.
+At the same time, the restaurant industry’s tactics may cause patrons to scrutinize not only their food tabs, but the help.
 And that may not be helpful.